nspcc-dev/neo-go/README.md

 - `--privnet, -p`
 - `--testnet, -t`

-To run a consensus/committee node refer to [consensus documentation](docs/consensus.md).
+To run a consensus/committee node, refer to [consensus documentation](docs/consensus.md).

 ### Docker

-By default the `CMD` is set to run a node on `privnet`, so to do this simply run:
+By default, the `CMD` is set to run a node on `privnet`.
+So, to do this, simply run:

 ```bash
 docker run -d --name neo-go -p 20332:20332 -p 20331:20331 nspccdev/neo-go